Ketamine-Assisted Psychotherapy (KAP)

 • "Off-Label" Use: The use of ketamine for mental health treatment is considered "off-label" and has not yet been approved by the FDA for this specific purpose.
 However, its effectiveness has been demonstrated in a growing body of clinical research.

 • Holistic Approach: We believe in treating the whole person.
 KAP is not a magic bullet, but a powerful tool used in the context of ongoing therapy to address complex mental health challenges.
+KAP is distinguished from ketamine infusion therapy by its emphasis on preparation, relational safety, active therapeutic engagement during the session, and post-session integration work.

 Is KAP Right for You?